miyadaiku/miyadaiku-docs/doc/contents/en/tutorial/tutorial.rst

 -------------------------

-At first, create Miyadaiku project in the `` first_doc`` directory with the following command.
+At first, create Miyadaiku project to the ``first_doc`` directory with the following command.

 .. code-block:: console